rhaido/blog/2015/07/06/soldering-tips-videos-guides-for-beginners.md

 stand - that is why I usually leave my iron sligtly "pulled-off" the stand.

 ## Solder: leaded vs lead-free
-Funny enough, for amatures and for high reliability soldering _today_ the answer is the same: **leaded solder**.
+Funny enough, for amateurs and for high reliability soldering _today_ the answer is the same: **leaded solder**.
 Lead-free fluxes are more toxic, and it is **FLUX** - not a solder compound itself - which is posing the main danger to you while soldering.
-Also, for medical, military and aeronatic purposes, where the quality of soldering connections is critical, the leaded solder is obligatory.
+Also, for medical, military and aeronautic purposes, where the quality of soldering connections is critical, the leaded solder is obligatory.
 Read more about cat whiskers.
-Also, lead-free solder has higher melting point (also it is a reason why differnet fluxes are used) and overall melting process is much "slower", requiring longer heat application, thus increasing a risk to damage a component.
+Also, lead-free solder has higher melting point (also it is a reason why different fluxes are used) and overall melting process is much "slower", requiring longer heat application, thus increasing a risk to damage a component.